yellowstonegames/SquidLib/squidlib/README.md

 replace the current SquidSetup for stable releases, and it is likely that the next significant change to SquidSetup will be to make it a simple fork of czyzby's setup tool that includes the assets and also gets the most recent version from JitPack if possible.
-The gdx-setup project also allows demo code to be more easily supplied, and some demos are in progress for SquidLib (one is already present in gdx-setup, but it is made for an earlier version of SquidLib).
+The gdx-setup project also allows demo code to be more easily supplied, and some demos are in progress for SquidLib (one is already present in gdx-setup, but it is made for an earlier version of SquidLib; this is being remedied and gdx-setup should be ready to use beta 8 very soon).

 More information is available on the wiki here on Github, at the page on [Project Setup](https://github.com/SquidPony/SquidLib/wiki/Project-Setup).
 It may be somewhat out of date for now.